 I have used the achaar masala from my Rajasthani aam ka achar recipe.
 You can use any homemade pickles though.
 Store-bought pickles also work well.

-Adding some flour to the yogurt prevents it from curdling while cooking and also makes the curry creamier.
+Adding some flour to the yogurt prevents it from curdling while cooking and makes the curry creamier.

 You can also add some cubed bell peppers to this curry.